30 before 30.

 …a thing I am putting off because I don’t have No. 15 yet (which, I know, is basically BS).
 I just finished a life-changing (not hyperbole) year of mentoring with the brilliant Sarah Ream, and one of the things she forced me to do was write regularly, to deadlines, and send her what I’d done.
 She says this is something I must keep up… especially now I’ve also finished my PhD and have total free reign and no deadlines at all (OMG first time in nine years!).
 So by the time I hit the big 3-0, I want to have sorted out Writing Time from Work Time and Housework Time and Dicking Around On The Internet Time.
 Eek.

-17. Go on holiday with my sister.
+17. Go on holiday with my brother.

-My sister Helen (more commonly known as “Mole”) and I used to go off on adventures all the time when we were teenagers.
+My brother Nick (more commonly known as “Mole”) and I used to go off on adventures all the time when we were teenagers.
 Then we both went off to Uni and ended up living in different cities, and although we still see each other a lot and get on famously, our Megabus-ing, Youth Hostel-ing, campfire-building, countryside-stomping opportunities have diminished somewhat.
 However!
 I am determined to do something about this!
 We’re in the process of plotting a mega-exciting trip even as I type, so… hooray!

 ^ This was taken on Granton beach.
 Clearly we need to have better adventures.